-Activity cards are issued to all students who pay a student activity fee.
-These cards must be carried at all times and will be used for admission to social, cultural and athletic events, for voting in student elections, for checking out materials from the Learning Resources Center and the Game Room, and for other occasions requiring identification.
-Students may be requested to show a driver's license in addition to the activity card for identification purposes.
-Students who lose their activity cards must report this immediately to the Business Office.
-There is a \$2 replacement charge.
-A new activity card for each semester will be issued at registration following payment of fees.
+Activity cards are issued to all students who pay an activity fee.
+These cards must be carried at all times and may be used for admission to social, cultural and athletic events; for voting in student elections; for checking out materials from the Learning Resources Center; for using the Game Room; and for other activities that require identification.
+Students may be requested to show a driver's license in addition to the activity card to verify identification.
+Any student who loses an activity card must report the loss to the Business Office and pay a \$2 replacement charge.
+A new activity card is issued each semester after registration and payment of fees.